AleksaMCode/AMx64/README.md

     <td colspan="2"></td>
   </tr>
 </table>
-<p align="justify">When using data element sizes less than 64-bits (e.q., 32-bit, 16-bit, or 8-bit), the lower portion of the register can be accessed by using a different register name as shown in the table.</p>
+<p align="justify">When using data element sizes less than 64-bits (e.q.
+32-bit, 16-bit, or 8-bit), the lower portion of the register can be accessed by using a different register name as shown in the table.</p>

 > **_NOTE:_**
 >